cameronmclean/hyperPatterns/hyperPatterns.md

 Things to think about...
 1) API paths, methods, payloads for each state transition
 2) where will content be marked up into LD/RDF? server, database or client?
-3) modelling patterns as RDF/JSON-LD - we start with the JSON-LD that we eventually want, and then implement the server and DB to marshall various documents and resources to produce this content.
+3) modeling patterns as RDF/JSON-LD - we start with the JSON-LD that we eventually want, and then implement the server and DB to marshal various documents and resources to produce this content.

 ??